The New Age of Human-Centric Internet

 "One visit to a website, prompting one auction among advertisers, can result in a person’s personal data being seen by hundreds of organisations" – Information Commissioner’s Office about adtech and realtime bidding.

-Multiple third-party SDKs are part of a monetisation model for app developers which enable In-App ads placement but as a side effect they are leaking significant user’s data.
+Multiple third-party SDKs are part of a monetisation model for app developers which enable In-App ads placement, but as a side effect they are leaking significant user’s data.
 Third-party tracking inside the mobile ecosystem paper written by the University of Oxford found out that 90% of apps in the Google Play market contain at least one third-party tracker leading to complete insecurity and the absence of instruments to control users’ privacy.
 Therefore, anyone can buy the data about an individual with details comparable with security agencies' knowledge.
 Nevertheless, the positive changes have started with Apple disabling the user’s IDFA unwanted sharing by app developers.
 As we see, that has a direct impact on Facebook’s ads empire.
 Facebook’s reaction to it seemed to be an admission of guilt.
-By losing the ability to identify users via IDFA in the mobile they simply lose applicability for the huge amount of personal data to advertisement within apps in iOS.
+By losing the ability to identify users via IDFA in mobile they simply lose applicability for the huge amount of personal data to advertisement within apps in iOS.

 The Sign-In button to people’s favourite digital services via Facebook or Google complements their data-harvesting empires.
 In return for internet users’ convenience to have a seamless experience without time-consuming Sign-up forms, people pay with another violation of privacy.
-Cambridge Analytica can be the case how it was being used.
+Cambridge Analytica can be the case of how it was being used.
 This vulnerability feeds the tycoons’ appetite with a significant scope of data from internet user’s life.
 On the other hand, such Sign-In techniques spray the user’s email via the internet.
-Finally, email addresses are used as another identificator to scoop up the knowledge about people behind their backs.
+Finally, email addresses are used as another static identificator to scoop up the knowledge about people behind their backs.

 AI growing power

 The history of the relationship between people and brands started from businesses’ intention to create a product that meets customers’ expectations.
 The competition was the source of progress and customer satisfaction.
-Unfortunately, humanity came to the point where corporations having access to the significant amount of personal data combined with growing AI computing power turned people into the passive role of ‘fuel’ for corporations’ growth.
-The wide control of what we see online on the one hand and detailed knowledge about us with ML prediction of our reactions on the other hand, lead to a situation in human history when people can’t make their independent decisions anymore.
+Unfortunately, humanity came to the point where corporations having access to a significant amount of personal data combined with growing AI computing power turned people into the passive role of ‘fuel’ for corporations’ growth.
+The wide control of what we see online on the one hand and detailed knowledge about us with prediction of our reactions on the other hand, lead to a situation in human history when people can’t make their independent decisions anymore.
 ‘Our free’ choices are based on corporate goals and instilled to us with the assistance of new technologies.
 Historian Yuval Noah Harari named such technological disruption as one of the top three existential threats to human civilisation.
 The other two are nuclear war and ecological collapse.

 Our final goal is to prevent any uncontrolled usage of myGaru users’ data.
 The current market has various adtech techniques to gain users’ consent.
 Received through pressure and opacity they use it to justify the actions with users’ data.
 Dealing on behalf of users we can withdraw previously given consents and require ‘stop processing’ from the hundreds of hidden adtech companies and data brokers.
 Moreover, relying on partnered leading law firms we aim to provide legal support to our users in cases where companies are abusing myGaru users’ data privacy rights.
 Leveraging authorities with private legal practice we aim to enforce the newest privacy law implementation.
 On the other hand, we open the way for businesses to reach a reconciliation with myGaru’s users regarding the previous misuse of personal data while establishing ‘Day Zero’ in trusted data relationships.